 Consumer and Business Information

 Welcome to Consumer and Business Information from The Moray Council Trading Standards Service.
-Call our partner Citizens Advice Consumer Service, 03454 04 05 06, for clear, practical consumer advice :- Available 9.00am to 5pm, Monday to Friday.
+Call our partner Advice Direct Scotland, 0808 164 6000, for clear, practical consumer advice: available 9.00am to 5pm, Monday to Friday.
 You can make a complaint using the online complaint form.

 Doorstep Consumer Crime